JetBrains/kotlin-playground/README.md

 ### Events

-Kotlin Playground supports several events on additional parameter on initialisation;
+Kotlin Playground supports several events on additional parameter on initialisation.

 For example:
 ```js